andreas-mausch/andreas-mausch.github.io/posts/2023-02-27-keyboard-layouts/index.md

 The second option, which I prefer and now use, is [EurKEY](https://eurkey.steffen.bruentjen.eu/).
-It comes preinstalled with Manjaro and after some readjusting is a joy to use.
+It comes preinstalled with Manjaro and after some readjusting is a joy to use. ä, ö, ü are now placed on AlgGr + a, o and u, which is easy to remember.

 I do own ISO and ANSI keyboards, and I am comfortable using EurKEY on both.